ultravioletrs/cube-docs/docs/getting-started.md

 # Getting Started

+Before logging in or interacting with Cube AI, you need to make sure that Cube AI has been deployed and is running.
+Deployment can be done by the instance administrator or by you if you have the necessary access permissions.

+### Steps to Connect

+1. Ensure that Cube AI is deployed and running on your instance.
-Connect to Cube AI deployed instance on port `:6193`.
-Login with your username and password.
-If you can't log in ask the instance administrator to create a new user.
+2. Connect to the deployed Cube AI instance on port `6193` using your login credentials (username and password).
+3. If you are unable to log in, contact the administrator of the instance and request that they create a new user account for you.

 ## Create a new user

-Follow [this demonstration](https://jam.dev/c/f8d3fa47-7505-4201-b8ca-c0f724826237) to learn how to create a new user.
+If you are the administrator, follow [this demonstration](https://jam.dev/c/f8d3fa47-7505-4201-b8ca-c0f724826237) to learn how to create a new user.
 Below are the summarized steps:

-1. Admin login with their credentials
+1. Log in with admin credentials
-2. Create a new domain if there is none
+2. Create a new domain (if needed)
-3. Login to the new domain or already existing domain
+3. Login to the newly created domain (or already existing domain)
 4. Click profile icon and navigate to `Manage Users`
 5. Click create
 6. Fill in the form
 7. Click `Create`
+8. Share the login credentials (username and password) with the new user

 ## Login

-Get a token from using your login credentials.
+Once the administrator creates your account and shares your login details, use the credentials to log in to Cube AI and obtain an authentication token as shown below.

 ```bash
 curl -ksSiX POST https://<cube-ai-instance>/users/tokens/issue -H "Content-Type: application/json" -d @- << EOF